History-Aware and Dynamic Client Contribution in Federated Learning: Methodology

-The key idea in an exact client contribution assessment is to compute Shapley value in each epoch that incorporates the Markovian training process of FL.
-In addition, we consider a history-aware client contribution that does not cancel the contributions of clients not participating in an epoch.
+To access contribution exactly, we divide key concepts into three: per-epoch Shapley value computation due to Markovian FL training, an extension of FL model update to incorporate non-participating clients, and an adaptive sub-model reconstruction to compute marginal utility.
+We conclude this subsection by discussing runtime complexity and error bounds.

-\textbf{Shapley Value on Incremental Utility.} FL undergoes a Markovian training process, where in each epoch, a subset of clients update the previous global model with local data.
-As such, it is imperative to assess client contributions per-epoch via computing Shapley values on the incremental utility, which is aligned with earlier studies~\cite{liu2022gtg,wang2020principled,song2019profit}.
-Thus, by applying the linearity property of Shapley values, we consider the total utility of all epochs as the sum of incremental utilities between consecutive epoch.
-Analogously, the Shapley value of the total utility is the sum of incremental Shapley values in every epochs.
-Formally, let the incremental utility between epoch $ \epoch $ and $ \epoch - 1 $ be
+\paragraph{Shapley Value on Incremental Utility.} FL undergoes a Markovian training process: In each epoch, the global model depends on participating clients' local models, independent of how the global model is updated in earlier epochs.
+As such, we directly apply the linearity of Shapley value by decomposing the total utility of the global model in all epochs as the sum of incremental utilities between consecutive epochs -- analogously, the Shapley value on the total utility is the sum of incremental Shapley values in every epoch.
+Most existing methods proposed to compute incremental Shapley value like ours~\cite{liu2022gtg,song2019profit,wang2020principled}, but none made the precise connection between Markovian FL training and the linearity of Shapley value.
+Next, we define the incremental utility between epoch $ \epoch $ and $ \epoch - 1 $ as the difference of the model utility in consecutive epochs.

-The following lemma decomposes the total utility as a linear sum of incremental utilities. \begin{lemma} The total utility in a multi-epoch FL training is the sum of incremental utilities in all the training epochs and the utility of the randomly initialized FL model.
+\begin{lemma}[Utility Decomposition] The total utility in a multi-epoch FL training is the sum of incremental utilities in all the training epochs and the utility of the initial FL model.